News Flash: Women still expected not to age or put on weightPosted: April 10, 2012

 She also added: “Most women who are pregnant are not supposed to gain more than 25lbs.
 She looks like she gained a lot more than that.”

 Sue me, but I think pregnancy weight gain is between a woman and her doctor.
-I also don’t think it’s very sisterly of Behar to pile on.
+I also don’t think it’s very sisterly of Behar to pile on, of course you can use effective methods like latex waist cinchers for weight loss and help yourself a little with that.

 Ashely Judd has written an excellent piece on how the media gangs up on women who dare to age, not exercise maniacally and eat like anorexics, or who look okay because if they dare to look okay it must be due some kind of plastic surgery.
 Judd also hits on the classic woman on woman jujitsu and the messed up meme that a woman who “lets herself go” is also losing her husband, boyfriend, whatever.